Rhythm Heaven

-also known as Rhythm Paradise in PAL regions, is a rhythm game series developed and published by Nintendo.
+also known as Rhythm Paradise in PAL regions, is a rhythm game series developed and published by Nintendo and co-developed with TNX Music Recordings.
 In the games, players play through a collection of rhythm mini-games, each with its own set of rules.
-The series is mainly released on Nintendo consoles, including the Game Boy Advance, Nintendo DS, Nintendo 3DS, Wii and the Nintendo Switch.
+The series has released on Nintendo consoles, including the Game Boy Advance, Nintendo DS, Nintendo 3DS, Wii, and Nintendo Switch.
 The original game, Rhythm Tengoku, was also released in arcades on the Sega Naomi arcade cabinet.
 The music is mostly composed by Japanese singer Tsunku and Nintendo composer Masami Yone.

 Gameplay

 In the Rhythm Heaven series, players play through sets of rhythm mini-games known as Rhythm Games.
 The gameplay focuses on audio cues rather than visual cues to convey information to players.
 It features a number of unique stages which have their own type of rhythm and gameplay.
 Players follow the rhythm (in some rhythm games as a character) until the end where they are given a score based on their performance.
 In most of the Rhythm Heaven games, the games are grouped into sets with 4 to 6 Rhythm Games in total in each set, with 4-5 main stages and 1 "remix" at the end.
 Each set's last stage is usually a remix of the previous games in the set being played all at once.
 The games change in turn throughout the remix, which is accompanied by a new song.
-The later sets contain sequels to most of the Rhythm Games, and the remixes contains more Rhythm Games, not being specific to the set.
+The later sets contain sequels to most of the Rhythm Games, and the remixes contain more Rhythm Games, not being specific to the set.
 The objective of each Rhythm Game is to match the rhythm to the game, which the game expects of players which varies from stage to stage.
 The game primarily relies on audio cues to indicate the rhythm; while it uses visual cues as well, it will sometimes subvert players' expectations with them.
 Each Rhythm Game usually lasts for 1 to 2 minutes, with rare deviations.